jizezhang/datafusion-benchmarking/scripts/README.md

 run benchmarks
 ```

 The scraper script will post a 🚀 reaction to the comment to indicate it has been seen.
+Only
+whitelisted users and whitelisted benchmark names are honored; unsupported benchmark names
+receive a reply listing allowed options.